PNNL-CompBio/perseq/README.md

 Hits to contaminant references are detailed in `quality_control/<sample>_03_<contaminant key>.fasta.gz`.

+Quicker QC stats can be achieved by subsampling the FASTQ files using `seqtk sample`.
+To activate, add "sumbsample: value" to the `config/config.yml` file where value is the number of sequences to subsample down to.
+This step occurs prior to merging, and impacts all downstream analysis.
+ If the subsample value provided is negative, then subsampling will not occur.

 Counts for each stage and initial sequence quality are summarized in the HTML report:

 ![logo](resources/summary_table.png)

 ![logo](resources/summary_quality.png)

 # Taxonomic Annotation